-2022 2021
+2023 2022

 £M £M

-Bank overdrafts 185

-Amounts owed to group undertakings 260
+Amounts owed to group undertakings 456 260

-Other taxation and social security 1

-Accruals and deferred income 42 37
+Accruals and deferred income 40 42

-302 223
+496 302

 During 2022 certain companies in the UK, including Marsh Services Limited, joined a cash pooling arrangement whereby balances were regularly swept to zero and the funds moved to a central account held by MMC International Treasury Centre Limited, a fellow UK Group subsidiary.
 Amounts owed to the Group as part of the pooling arrangement are disclosed as Amounts owed to group undertakings in the table above.